 The 5 metre core interval between these two intersections has not been sampled but is expected to generate similar values because it consists of the same rock type.
-That would extend the mineralization to a core length of 20 metres.
+That would extend the mineralization to a core length of 20 metres (true width not known at this time).